exbibyte/enhance/README.md

 # e2r

 A very experimental minimalistic 3D rendering and game engine implementing in Rust language.
-The focus of the engine to provide basic rendering and game engine modules for the end user.
-Parts of the code is being ported over from C++ from one of my other projects.
+It is very work in process.

 # To be supported: